DevLab1987/animata/README.md

-# animata
+# ANIMATA

 Library of reusable CSS animations

 ## Getting Started

+Animata is a library of reusable [CSS Keyframe](https://developer.mozilla.org/en-US/docs/Web/CSS/@keyframes) animations to make easy to add animations to your project.
 Animata is growing all the time, so keep an eye out for changes.

 ### NPM